Codingpastor/fathertrucker.ca/GITHUB-SETUP.md

 2. **Configure Custom Domain**
    - In the same "Pages" section, find "Custom domain"
-   - Enter your domain: `fathertrucker.ca`
+   - Enter your domain: `thefathertrucker.ca`
    - Click "Save"
    - Note: GitHub will create a commit that adds a CNAME file to your repository (if it doesn't already exist)